top of page

 Car insurance typically consists of several types of coverage, including:

-• Liability Coverage: This covers the costs of injuries and property damage to others in accidents you are responsible for.
+• Liability Coverage: It covers the costs of injuries and property damage to others in accidents that you are responsible for.
+This coverage helps protect you from financial liabilities that may arise from causing harm to others on the road.
+Liability coverage typically includes two components: bodily injury liability and property damage liability.

-• Collision Coverage: This pays for damage to your vehicle resulting from a collision with another car or object.
+• Collision Coverage: Collision coverage helps pay for damage to your vehicle resulting from a collision with another car or object, regardless of who is at fault.
+This coverage is particularly useful for repairing or replacing your vehicle if it is damaged in an accident.

 2. What is Standard Car Insurance?